Obscura (band)

 Obscura is a German technical death metal band from Landshut, founded by guitarist and vocalist Steffen Kummerer in 2002.
-The band has released seven studio albums, a compilation album and fifteen music videos since its formation.
+The band has released seven studio albums, a compilation album, and seventeen music videos since its formation.
 Their latest album, A Sonication, was released in February 2025.

 History

-Illegimitation (2002–2003)
+Formation and Illegimitation (2002–2003)

-Obscura was formed in late 2002 by guitarist Steffen Kummerer, drummer Jonas Baumgartl, guitarist Armin Seitz and bassist/vocalist Martin Ketzer with the name Illegimitation.
-Performing local shows, the band booked their own concept tour in Bavaria called "Blasting Bavaria Tour" in 2003, followed by editions in 2004, 2005 and 2007.
-The band recorded their first and only self titled demo in November 2003 with producer V.Santura (Triptykon, Pestilence, Dark Fortress).
-The demo contained four songs, received positive feedback within southern Germany and took root in underground circles.
-In early 2004, both Ketzer and Seitz left the band.
-On second guitar, Stephan Bergbauer joined to record their debut album in Summer 2004.
+Guitarist Steffen Kummerer, drummer Jonas Baumgartl, guitarist Armin Seitz, and bassist/vocalist Martin Ketzer formed Obscura in late 2002 as Illegimitation.
+Performing local shows, the band booked a concept tour in Bavaria called "Blasting Bavaria Tour" in 2003, followed by editions in 2004, 2005 and 2007.
+The band recorded their first and only self-titled demo in November 2003 with producer V.Santura (Triptykon, Pestilence, Dark Fortress).
+The four-song demo received positive feedback within southern Germany and took root in underground circles.
+In early 2004, Ketzer and Seitz left the band.
+Second guitarist Stephan Bergbauer joined to record their debut album in Summer 2004.

 Retribution (2004–2007)

-The band entered Mastersound Studios in Fellbach, Germany with producer Alexander Krull of Atrocity, Leaves' Eyes who pushed the band within a three-week lasting recording session.
-During the recordings the band was renamed after the Gorguts album Obscura.
-Finished in August 2004, Obscura self-released Retribution on 7 July 2005 and immediately started to work on a follow-up release the same year.
-With the addition of Markus Lempsch on guitar and Jonas Fischer on bass the band re-released Retribution on their own label and toured alongside Suffocation within Europe in 2006.
-Performing at Brutal Assault Festival in Czech Republic, Mountains of Death Festival in Switzerland and Up From the Ground Festival in Germany, Obscura gained their fanbase and established a proper following in central Europe.
+The band entered Mastersound Studios in Fellbach, Germany with producer Alexander Krull of Atrocity and Leaves' Eyes, who pushed the band within a three-week recording session.
+During the recording, the band was renamed after the Gorguts album Obscura.
+Finished in August 2004, Obscura self-released Retribution on 7 July 2005 and started work on a follow-up the same year.
+With guitarist Markus Lempsch and bassist Jonas Fischer, the band re-released Retribution on their own label and toured Europe with Suffocation in 2006.
+Performing at Brutal Assault Festival in Czech Republic, Mountains of Death Festival in Switzerland, and Up From the Ground Festival in Germany, Obscura gained a following in central Europe.
 In 2007, Obscura performed in several festivals in Europe, followed by their first headlining tour in Southern and Eastern Europe with Agonize.
 The tour started in Athens, Greece and contained 22 shows in Croatia, Serbia, Bosnia, Macedonia, Hungary, Slovakia, Germany and France.
-While Markus Lempsch and Jonas Baumgartl left the band in early 2007, Obscura performed as a three piece with session drummer Matthias Landes of Dark Fortress and Noneuclid.
-Johannes Rennig (Profanity) entered Obscura on guitar in October 2007.
-In November 2007, drummer Hannes Grossmann (ex-Necrophagist) and fretless bassist Jeroen Paul Thesseling (ex-Pestilence) were recruited as new permanent members, followed by guitarist Christian Münzner (ex-Necrophagist) in February 2008 to replace Johannes Rennig.
+Lempsch and Baumgartl left the band in early 2007, and Obscura performed as a three piece with session drummer Matthias Landes of Dark Fortress and Noneuclid.
+Guitarist Johannes Rennig (Profanity) joined Obscura in October 2007.
+In November 2007, drummer Hannes Grossmann (ex-Necrophagist) and fretless bassist Jeroen Paul Thesseling (ex-Pestilence) became new permanent members, followed by guitarist Christian Münzner (ex-Necrophagist) in February 2008 to replace Johannes Rennig.